0Brunc/OOP-Console-App/README.md

 Take care of magical beasts from the Harry Potter world!

 This is my first object-oriented(OOP) application using JavaScript.
-At the time I was playing Hogwarts Legacy, I really like the frenchise so I decided to make this app related to it :D.
+At the time I was playing Hogwarts Legacy, I really like the franchise, so I decided to make this app related to it :D.

 ## Features